alker0/chezmoi.vim/README.md

 # Install

-:warning: Notes: You must load this plugin before the following timings:
+:warning: You must load this plugin before the following timings:
 * Calling `filetype on`, `syntax enable` or `syntax on`
 * Loading other plugins that include `filetype.vim`
 * End of `vimrc`
 * End of `init.vim` if you use neovim

+However enabling the `g:chezmoi#use_tmp_buffer` experimental option makes you free from the above limitation (see the [Options section](#options) for more details).

 If you use [Vim 8 packages](http://vimhelp.appspot.com/repeat.txt.html#packages):
 ```sh